 Org-mode Hydras incoming! gives me some idea to group all these functions together, and press a single key to perform different tasks, so this can free my mind from remembering all the key-binds.
 Also, I can write the few lines of text to reminds myself when to do what, and this potentially can solve problem two.

 So next time, when I want to search something, I just press F4, and then it brings up all the choices I have, and I don't need to worry about the key-binds or which to use!
 That's cool!

 I am looking forward simplifying my Emacs workflow using hydra package, the key challenge is to identify the logical similarities among the tasks and then group them together accordingly.
 For hydra-search(), it is "search something on somewhere".

 Version control system is a complex issues, and hard to understand the idea of branching and different types of merging.
 I merely understand the basic of Git, and it already makes my life a lot easier, I am managing about 10 repositories at this moment without much effort.

 But my collages are using SVN as the centre storage for scripts.
 Switching to SVN is not a problem, I just need few weeks to transfer the knowledge and start to use it.
 I am reluctant to learn something basic and have duplicated knowledge, also, I use GitHub and Bitbucket which are Git based.
 But sticking to Git make mine work impossible to work with collauges.

-git svn allows me to just Git commands for staging, cherry-picking, pull etc, and then upload to the SVN remote repository with just one command line.
+Then I found out the Git developer has already made effort to bridge Git and other version control system, like SVN.
+The git svn allows me to just Git commands for staging, cherry-picking, pull etc, and then upload to the SVN remote repository with just one command line.
 I really like the idea of transferring the skills from one system to another without any cost, it makes me believe Git is great and I can continue to use Magit in Emacs!